rustopic/registries/README.md

 ## Support

-For issues, questions, or contributions related to this registry, please refer to the Astralis project documentation.
+For issues, questions, or contributions related to this registry, please refer to the Rustopic project documentation.

 ---

-*This registry is maintained as part of the Astralis game server management platform.*
+*This registry is maintained as part of the Rustopic game server management platform.*